mozilla-l10n/documentation/tools/stores_l10n/add_new_product.md

 ];
 ```

+This is the list of locales shipping in the app.
+Currently they’re managed manually, so you will need to chech them periodically and keep them up to date.

 Note: it the project is tracked on [Webstatus](https://l10n.mozilla-community.org/webstatus/), you can use its [API](https://github.com/mozilla-l10n/webstatus/#available-urls) to get the list of all locales available ([example](https://l10n.mozilla-community.org/webstatus/api/?product=focus-android&txt) for Focus for Android).

 The next step is to add which templates and .lang files will be used for this project.
 In case of Focus for Android there is: